jrochkind/attr_json/README.md

   JsonAttribute::Model.
 It probably would not be too hard to get it to.
   There are use cases?

-* Validation should be built in such that if an internal JsonAttribute::Model doesn't validate, you can't save.
-Should be quite doable.
-  Should we also give JsonAttribute::Model a before_serialize hook that you might want to use similar to AR before_save?
+* Should we give JsonAttribute::Model a before_serialize hook that you might want to use similar to AR before_save?
+Should JsonAttribute::Models raise on trying to serialize an invalid model?

 * There are limits to what you can do with just jsonb_contains queries.
 We could support operations like `>`, `<`, `<>`